As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 But fortunately, the town rebounded to a state which made another source of inspiration for Stars Hollow of The Gilmore Girls.

-The town of Essex, perched on a peninsula, hosts:
+The town of Essex, CT, perched on a peninsula, hosts:

 - 19th-century Federal style mansions